mubaraknumann/Spender/SUPPORT.md

 - If stuck, force quit app and try again

 #### Step 2: Create iOS Shortcut
-1. In Settings † Automation, tap **"Setup Shortcut"**
+1. In Settings â€  Automation, tap **"Setup Shortcut"**
 2. Follow iOS prompts to create automation
 3. Grant SMS permissions when asked
 4. Test with a bank SMS message

 #### Step 3: Enable SMS Automation
-1. In Settings † Automation, toggle **"SMS Automation"** ON
+1. In Settings â€  Automation, toggle **"SMS Automation"** ON
 2. You're done!
 New bank SMS messages will be processed automatically

 ### What SMS Messages Work?
 The SMS Analyzer recognizes transaction SMS from:
--  All major Indian banks (HDFC, ICICI, SBI, Axis, Kotak, etc.)
+-  All major banks
 -  Credit card companies
--  Digital wallets (PayTM, PhonePe, Google Pay)
+-  Digital wallets
 -  UPI payment notifications

 **Format Requirements:**